Suleman-Elahi/Cancel_Instagram_Follow_Requests/README.md

 ~Ps Not an expert in scraping :( so the code here may be laughable but it works.
 Any suggestions are welcome tho.

-**Note**: A better tool I created to do the same thing: https://github.com/Suleman-Elahi/FollowRequestsRemover
+**Note**: A faster and musch simpler tool I created to do the same thing: https://github.com/Suleman-Elahi/FollowRequestsRemover